jjangsangy/ExplainToMe/README.md

 to the way search engines return the most relevant web pages from a users search query.

+# Support

+Here’s a list of Python platforms that are officially supported.

+* Python 2.7
+* Python 3.4
+* Python 3.5
+* pypy 2.5.0 -> 2.7.9

 # Quickstart

 # Install